PostonLab/ledd-utils/README.md

 - output:
   - `cleaner_output_file`: cleaned ledd dataframe with only subjects of interest

 3. Run each code chunk.
-Output will be saved under output_file path specified in step 2.
+Output will be saved under `cleaner_output_file` path specified in step 2.